StarryTony/Build-Latex-Projects/README.md

 # Build-Latex-Projects
 This lightweight script helps build any complicated latex projects.
+I have ever written a powershell version, but it seems that linux sub-system with this is a better option.

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)